 Reporting Child Abuse or Neglect

 Once you suspect abuse or neglect, you need to contact the proper authorities.
 Florida has the Florida Department of Children and Families.
-This organization is staffed by trained individuals who will take your call, and act upon the information you give them.
-Before you call, be sure you have the following information about the child:
+This organization is staffed by trained individuals who will take your call and act upon the information you give them.
+Before you call, be sure you have the information listed below (Florida DCF, 2025).
+If you are a professionally mandated reporter (e.g., teacher, police officer), additional instructions are available at https://www.myflfamilies.com/services/abuse/abuse-hotline/how-report-abuse/what-you-need.

-• Any marks on the child and location of the marks
+- Any marks on the child and location of marks, or any other observable symptoms

-The fax transmittal form at https://www.myflfamilies.com/service-programs/abuse-hotline/docs/faxreport.pdf is an excellent source for reporters to write down the information needed for DCF investigators.
-Do not be concerned if you do not know all of the information on the form.
+Reporters can use the fax transmittal form at https://www.myflfamilies.com/sites/default/files/2022-12/faxreport.pdf to write down the information needed by DCF investigators.
+Do not be concerned if you do not know all the information on the form.
 List what you do know.

-After a report is taken, a priority is given to it, either immediate or 24-hour.
+After a report is taken, either immediate or 24-hour priority is given to it.
 All investigations are to commence within 24 hours of receiving the report.
 An investigator will interview the child and other sources to determine if abuse has occurred.
-(Just because you find marks on a child does not mean he or she was abused.)
+(Finding marks on a child does not mean the child was abused.)

 Summary

-Abuse and neglect may happen to any child at any time by anyone.
-Contact your local Children and Family Services office for more information, training, and special local programs that protect children and strengthen families.
+Any child could experience abuse and neglect at any time by anyone.
+Contact your local Department of Children and Families office for more information, training, and special local programs that protect children and strengthen families.
 By recognizing some common symptoms of abuse and neglect, you can bring about early intervention to alleviate a child's suffering and provide treatment for an abusive person.

-On a positive note, Florida is believed to have "one of the most innovative child abuse systems in the entire country" based on their creation (unique to Florida) of state-funded child protection teams (Askew Institute, 2006, p.
-14), as well as recently adopting House Bill 1355 in Florida law.
 Child protection teams have a goal of investigating suspected cases of child abuse and neglect and making appropriate referrals to service providers.
-For example, a multidisciplinary child protection team (within the Children's Medical Services Center) at the University of Florida involves attorneys, pediatricians, psychologists, medical assistants, mental health counselors, social workers, and information systems specialists.
-This team serves 2 districts in the DCF and 16 North Central Florida counties.
+For example, a multidisciplinary Child Protection Team (within the Children's Medical Services Center) at the University of Florida involves attorneys, pediatricians, psychologists, medical assistants, mental health counselors, social workers, and information systems specialists.
+See https://cpt.pediatrics.med.ufl.edu/about-us/ for more information.
+This team serves the following cities in north central Florida: Brooksville, Chiefland, Gainesville, Lake City, Lecanto, Starke, and Trenton.
+For more information on child protection teams statewide, see https://www.floridahealth.gov/programs-and-services/childrens-health/cms-specialty-programs/Child-Protection/index.html.

 Selected State and National Child Abuse Prevention Organizations